cinecert/asdcplib/win32/README.txt

 with OpenSSL above, if you need/desire XML parsing, extract the source package and build in a directory of your choice.

+Header files and libraries from the OpenSSL and XML packages must be available to the compiler and linker.
+You may need to modify the makefile to make include files (/I...) and library files (/LIBPATH...) available.

 III.
 BUILDING
 =============